welcome to craft+work

 what we are

 We are excited to be Pacifica's newest working art studio and craft class space.
 Let us de-mystify the world of DIY!
-We offer hands-on workshops on wide variety of creative subjects taught by some of the Bay Area's most knowledgeable artists.
+We offer small-class-size, hands-on workshops on wide variety of creative subjects taught by some of the Bay Area's most knowledgeable artists and craftspeople.
 Whether it's paint, textiles, home decor or jewelry (and more!), we have a unique experience just waiting for you.
 Most classes require no prior knowledge and all materials are always provided.

 At Craft+Work we believe everyone is the creative type.